 The Health and Safety (Information for Employees) Regulations require that the latest version of the approved health and safety poster and safety slogans be displayed prominently in the workplace.

-There are three basic types of methods of communication in health and safety – verbal, written, and graphic.
+There are four basic types of methods of communication in health and safety: